viky-ai/website/doc/topics/agent/index.md

 For instance, in the context of movies, sentences like "What film won the best picture Oscar in 2010?", "I want to watch a spy movie." or "Who directed Pulp Fiction?" all convey the idea to find movies based on different criteria.
 Even if they do not express exactly the same intention we can still group them.

 This is where the agent come into play.
 It is the entry point for you to build and manage the analyzing process.
 It provides many features:

-* define a set of rules to analyses sentences
+* Define a set of rules to analyses sentences.
-* submit new sentences to interpret
+* Submit new sentences to interpret.
-* reuse other agents as dependencies
+* Reuse other agents as dependencies.
-* maintain a consistent interpretation quality over time
+* Maintain a consistent interpretation quality over time.
-* manage access rights between collaborators
+* Manage access rights between collaborators.

 And we can add the corollary descriptions: